 - Energy Codes Collaborative – Stakeholder group to provide input to energy code issues.

-- Advanced Training Program – Series of live and web-based training sessions/workshops targeted at code measures highlighted in the Phase 1 survey.
+- Advanced Training Program – Series of live and web-based training sessions/workshops targeted at code measures highlighted in the Phase 1 survey

 - Circuit Rider Program – One energy code specialist will provide statewide assistance to code officials and builders.
+However, as of September 2017, the circuit rider is no longer funded or available at this time.

 - Phase 3 (March 2017 through September 2017): The third phase will consist of a second code survey, with results to be compared to the Phase 1 baseline study to determine if the work done in Phase 2 has had a measurable, positive effect on energy code construction practices.
+Preliminary Phase 3 results were presented at the September 27, 2017 Codes Collaborative meeting.

 Program Resources and Codes Collaborative Materials